makersacademy/chitter-challenge/README.md

 https://miro.com/app/board/uXjVPahABmE=/?share_link_id=790302134076

 The most complicated stage was meeting the 'advanced' user story, emailing a tagged user to notify them of a new post.
 However, after working through some barriers I managed to create a functioning system.
 Though I did not get around to finding how to test this method.
+NB: This method is currently inactive to prevent

 Demonstration of an email sent to a tagged user after posting a peep:
 ![Shows an email from Chitter including the post contents](https://i.imgur.com/jfPPY85.png)